-Loyalist House located on Union Street in Saint John is designated a Local Historic Place for its architectural value and for its historic association with the Merritt family.
-Loyalist House was also designated a National Historic Site of Canada in 1963 for its New England-influenced architecture.
+Loyalist House, located on Union Street in Saint John, is recognized as a Local Historic Place due to its architectural significance and historical connection to the Merritt family.
+In 1963, it was also designated a National Historic Site of Canada for its New England-inspired architecture.

-Loyalist House is an important example in Saint John of a large Neoclassical residence in the Adamesque style.
-The proportions and decorative motifs reflect the fashion for Classical (primarily Greek) Antiquity as interpreted in the American Federal Style, which itself derived from the works of Charles and Robert Adam in Britain in the 18th century.
-Loyalist House shows many standard features of the elegant Adamesque style such as a symmetrical square plan, a hipped roof with a slight ridge, four massive brick chimneys, an elliptical transom and sidelights with fine tracery.
-The symmetry and rhythm of the fenestration is also indicative of this style.
-The residence also exhibits well-proportioned and finely executed Adamesque interior mouldings and woodwork including fine carving, deep mouldings, curved staircase, and hidden curved doors at the end of the entrance hall.
-Original furniture also survives in the house, including Sheraton, Empire and Duncan Phyfe patterns and examples from local furniture maker Thomas Nesbitt.
-In the kitchen the original fireplace implements are still in place, including an iron pressure cooker, dating back to 1795.
-A tall shingled carriage house with semi-circular fan light also survives on the site.
+This noteworthy example of a large Neoclassical residence in Saint John displays the Adamesque style.
+Its proportions and decorative motifs reveal the influence of Classical (mainly Greek) Antiquity within the American Federal Style, which originated from the work of Charles and Robert Adam in 18th-century Britain.
+The house features many typical Adamesque elements, including a symmetrical square plan, a hipped roof with a subtle ridge, four substantial brick chimneys, an elliptical transom, and sidelights with intricate tracery.
+The fenestration’s symmetry and rhythm are also characteristic of this style.
+The residence displays well-proportioned and finely crafted Adamesque interior moldings and woodwork, such as detailed carving, deep moldings, a curved staircase, and concealed curved doors at the entrance hall’s end.
+Original furniture, including Sheraton, Empire, and Duncan Phyfe designs, as well as pieces from local furniture maker Thomas Nesbitt, can still be found in the house.
+In the kitchen, the original fireplace tools remain, featuring an iron pressure cooker from 1795.
+A tall shingled carriage house with a semi-circular fanlight also stands on the property.

-The Merritt family from Rye, New York came to Saint John in 1783 with the Queen’s Rangers after defeat in the American Revolution.
-A large branch of the family moved on to Ontario where they rose to military and business success.
-Thomas and Amy Merritt stayed on in Saint John with their family.
-Their third son, David Daniel, constructed “Loyalist House” circa 1811 for himself and his family of seven on the corner of Union and Germain streets.
+In 1783, the Merritt family from Rye, New York, arrived in Saint John with the Queen’s Rangers after the American Revolution’s conclusion.
+A large portion of the family relocated to Ontario, where they achieved military and business success.
+Thomas and Amy Merritt stayed in Saint John with their family.
+Their third son, David Daniel, constructed “Loyalist House” around 1811 for himself and his family of seven at the intersection of Union and Germain streets.

-The house was completed circa 1817, making it an excellent example of the gains in status and luxury of a successful second-generation loyalist family.
-David died in 1820, leaving the house to his son, David Jabez Merritt.
-Upon his death in 1884, it was passed to his daughter, Louise Harrison; and her son, Louis, in 1941.
-Louis Merritt’s son David was born in 1946, making him the fifth generation to live there.
-The Merritt family was prominent in Saint John life.
-The New Brunswick Historical Society bought the Merritt House in 1959 and has since operated it as a museum dedicated to the city’s Loyalist roots.
+The house was finished around 1817, representing the status and luxury of a prosperous second-generation Loyalist family.
+David passed away in 1820, and the house was inherited by his son, David Jabez Merritt.
+Upon his death in 1884, the house was handed down to his daughter, Louise Harrison, and then to her son, Louis, in 1941.
+Louis Merritt’s son, David, was born in 1946, making him the fifth generation to reside there.
+The Merritt family held a prominent position in Saint John’s community.
+The New Brunswick Historical Society acquired the Merritt House in 1959 and has since operated it as a museum devoted to the city’s Loyalist heritage.